The Birtley Belgians: Armistice and after

-With the 1918 Armistice saw the Belgians were quickly repatriated.
+With the 1918 Armistice the Belgians were quickly repatriated.

-The village became a ghost town, quickly taken over by the local poor and homeless, while the factory was partly sold-off as individual units.
+The village became a ghost town, quickly taken over by the local poor and homeless, while the factory was partly sold off as individual units.
 In the 1930s the work of demolishing the village began, to make way for new council houses.
 Further redevelopment of the site after World War II removed more traces, including the school, a prefabricated building estimated to have a working life of ten years yet in constant use for sixty-three.
 Now all that is left of the whole project is two blocks that were once the food-store and the butcher’s (both now listed buildings but still under threat of demolition), and several of the original sheds on the factory site.

-The Colony’s cemetery has survived and there are now new grave headstones of the thirteen soldiers who died in Elisabethville, with a monument in the nearby municipal cemetery which was erected in 2005 to commemorate their passing.
+The Colony's cemetery has survived, and there are now new grave headstones of the thirteen soldiers who died in Elisabethville, with a monument erected in 2005 in the nearby municipal cemetery to commemorate their deaths.

-There are also two graves of Belgium soldiers in the churchyard of the nearby Catholic church of St Joseph's.
+There are also two graves of Belgian soldiers in the churchyard of the nearby Catholic church of St Joseph's.

 The central street is still named Elisabeth Avenue, although the other streets have been renamed.